 where

-and $f,g,h$ are distributions lying in the suitable Besov spaces for $R^1$ and $R^2$ to be defined.
-Before starting to bound the term $X^{\Diamond}$, let us give a useful lemma to deal with the explosive H\"older type norm \begin{lemma} Let $f$ a space time distribution such that $ \sup_{t\in[0,T]}t^{(r+z)/2}||f_t||_{r}<+\infty $ then the following bound holds
+and $f,g,h$ are distributions lying in the suitable Besov spaces in order for $R^1$ and $R^2$ to be defined.
+Now the point is that the right hand side of this equation allows us to define the operator $K$ (and even each $K_i$) for a general rough distribution $\mathbb X$, as it will be proved in Proposition~\ref{prop:choiceL2} below, and for a general $\mathbb X$.
+Before stating the proposition let us give a useful improvement of the Schauder estimate which will help us to estimate the operator $K$. \begin{lemma} Let $f$ be a a space time distribution such that $ \sup_{t\in[0,T]}t^{(r+z)/2}\|f_t\|_{r}<+\infty $.
+Then the following bound holds